VabLab/Quantile-Regression-A-Primer-for-Epidemiologists/README.md

 # Quantile-Regression-A-Primer-for-Epidemiologists
 #### By Aayush Khadka, Jillian L. Hebert, M. Maria Glymour, Fei Jiang, Amanda Irish, Kate A. Duchowny, Anusha M. Vable
 Code for the "Quantile regressions as a tool to evaluate how an exposure shifts and reshapes the outcome distribution: A primer for epidemiologists" publication.
+(Link to paper)

 # Abstract